aws-samples/amazon-personalize-samples/diagnose/README.md

 ![temporal-drift.png](imgs/temporal-drift.png "Example temporal-drift plot.")

-The primary loss we consider is Total Variation (TV) loss, though we also include percentage of traffic loss due to out-sample items, which explains part of the TV loss.
+The primary loss we consider is Total Variation (TV) loss, though we also include percentage of traffic loss due to out-sample items, which partially explains large TV loss.
 For customers with large amounts of TV loss, please consider our [COLD-START recipe](../personalize_temporal_holdout/personalize_coldstart_demo.ipynb).